ThomasHandscomb/ThomasHandscomb.github.io/_posts/2019-12-12-NLP with BERT.md

 </pre>

 Having used the BERT pre-trainined model to extract some information from our natural language features we are now in a position to build classifier models to predict the binary target classes.
-This is covered in more detail in my <a href = "/2019/11/11/NLP-with-BERT_Classifiers.html"> Part 2 </a> of this series.
+This is covered in more detail in <a href = "/2019/11/11/NLP-with-BERT_Classifiers.html"> Part 2 </a> of this series.

 	</div>
 </div>